tanya-ivanova/Softuni-Library/README.md

 The Home page is a static page containing basic information why reading books is important.

-The Home page is accesible for all types of users of the App (guests, registered users, admin).
+The Home page is accessible for all types of users of the App (guests, registered users, admin).

 ## Register page